mhasanferdous/mhasanferdous.github.io/content/authors/admin/_index.md

     awarder: Machine Learning for Healthcare Conference
 ---

-Educator and researcher specializing in causal AI, data analytics, and secure information systems.
-My goal is to integrate hands-on labs, applied analytics, and inclusive pedagogy to prepare students for transfer and workforce pathways in cybersecurity, computer science, and business analytics.
+I am a Ph.D. candidate in Information Systems at UMBC specializing in causal AI, temporal causal discovery, and robust analysis of complex multivariate time series.
+My research focuses on developing methods that remain reliable under autocorrelation, non-stationarity, latent structure, and irregular sampling, with applications in healthcare, climate analytics, and cybersecurity.

+I have contributed several frameworks to the field, including CDANs, eCDANs, DCD (Decomposition-based Causal Discovery), and TimeGraph, a synthetic benchmark suite that evaluates causal discovery algorithms under realistic temporal challenges.
+My work aims to bridge theory and practice by producing interpretable, intervention-relevant causal models that support high-stakes decision systems.

-I have extensive experience as a Graduate Teaching Assistant at UMBC, covering courses such as Structured Systems Analysis and Design, Database Program Development, and Management Information Systems.
-My research focuses on Causal Discovery from Complex Multivariate Time Series Data, with recent work on frameworks for anomaly detection and cybersecurity analytics.
+As a Graduate Teaching Assistant at UMBC, I have supported courses such as Structured Systems Analysis and Design, Database Program Development, Advanced Database Project, and Management Information Systems.
+I emphasize hands-on learning, analytical thinking, and accessible instruction that prepares students for pathways in AI/ML, data science, and business analytics.